Beginner's guide

 • Walk on existing trails and avoid trampling vegetation — Dartmoor's moorland and bog habitats are delicate and slow to recover.

-• Carry your crash mat rather than dragging it across the ground.
+• Carry your boulder pad rather than dragging it across the ground.

 • Take all your litter home with you — and consider picking up any you find along the way.

-• Fire risk on Dartmoor is extremely high.
+• Fire risk on Dartmoor can be extremely high.
 Open fires and BBQs are prohibited — this includes disposable BBQs.
 One spark can destroy thousands of acres of moorland.

 • Keep dogs under close control around livestock.
 Dartmoor is a working farm — cattle and sheep graze freely across the moor year-round.